 - be enrolled full-time in a College Graduate program and be in good academic standing

-- have completed at least one semester (12 credits) in a College Graduate program
+- have completed at least one semester (a minimum of nine credits) in a College Graduate program

 - to receive paid leave, the student must hold a Student Academic Appointment in the College of at least 37.5% FTE at the time of the leave

 - A student on a paid leave under the College Graduate Student Leave of Absence policy receives continuing full support including SAA stipend, health insurance, and any fee remission for up to 6 consecutive weeks during the term of their current appointment or to the end of the semester, whichever comes first.
 Students on paid leaves of absence from Student Academic Appointments must maintain enrollment in at least six credit hours.
 Students who have passed the qualifying exam must maintain enrollment of at least one credit hour during any leave, whether paid or unpaid.

 - Leaves of absence may not be requested retroactively.

 - Employment or study elsewhere while on leave is prohibited.

 - Although very few students are granted Leaves of Absence for more than one semester, a student may request a leave of up to two consecutive fall or spring terms, or 12 months.
 Depending on the circumstances, the leave may include 6 weeks of paid leave (for students who hold Student Academic Appointments) and the remainder in unpaid leave.

 - The maximum period that a student may be on leave is 24 months or 4 fall and spring terms.
 Eligible graduate students may take only one paid family or medical leave.